 Other resources like - Be More With Less help people start to live more simply, created by the same woman who made Project 333, a challenge for people to go 3 months wearing just 33 items of clothing (and yes, that includes accessories.)

-Chasing trends is not sustainable and that's not just fashion we're talking, technology, automobiles you name it, so do what you can to repair and repurpose your possessions before you consider buying new.
+Chasing trends is not sustainable and it’s not just fast fashion’s environmental impact we're talking about, we’re talking technology, automobiles you name it, so do what you can to repair and repurpose your possessions before you consider buying new.

 There's a lot of work needed on this topic, we'll be pushing against the basic structure of an economy that relies on goods and services being sold, but we have to start somewhere.

 Researching and learning about sustainable clothing brands through Impaakt’s analyses is a great start, but you can also try a few of these simple steps to live with less: